tanogc/overarching_functional_space/README.md

 # Building an overarching functional space

 Code to re-create analysis for "A trait space at an overarching-scale yields more conclusive macroecological patterns of functional diversity".
+This code calculates FD metrics (functional richness, dispersion and evenness) based on FSs covering three decreasing grain-sizes of trait variation: an overarching European scale (541 taxa), a continental context-dependent scale that covers six regions (180 taxa) and six regional-scale FSs (63-108 taxa).
+It also show the latitudinal response of taxonomic richness and FD metrics.
+Finally, it provides code to perform null models to assess if FD patterns were independent of taxonomic richness variation and to identify community assembly mechanisms (filtering or overdispersion) along the latitudinal gradient.

+## Original article:

-## Original article (please, use this citation to reference the code):
+Please, use this citation to reference the code:

 ```
 Múrria, C., Iturrarte, G., Gutiérrez-Cánovas, C., 2020.
 A trait space at an overarching-scale yields